soilwise-he/SoilWise-documentation/tech/docs/glossary.md

 :   [GLOSIS Web Ontology](https://github.com/rapw3k/glosis){target=_blank} is an implementation of the GLOSIS domain model using semantic technology

 documentation:GLOSIS Codelists
 :   [GLOSIS Codelists](https://github.com/rapw3k/glosis/blob/master/glosis_cl.ttl){target=_blank} is a series of codelists supporting the GLOSIS web ontology.
-Including the codelists as published in the FAO Guidelines for Soil Description (v2007), soil properties as collected by FAO GfSD and procedures as initally collected by Johan Leenaars.
+Including the codelists as published in the FAO Guidelines for Soil Description (v2007), soil properties as collected by FAO GfSD and procedures.

 documentation:Glosolan
 :   [Glosolan](https://www.fao.org/global-soil-partnership/glosolan){target=_blank} network to strengthen the capacity of laboratories in soil analysis and to respond to the need for harmonizing soil analytical data